 Lightroom lets you know that you’re looking at a series of stacked photos by placing an icon that also tells you the number of photos in the stack in the top left corner of the thumbnail.

 Editors note: Andrew has open enrollment to his Lightroom Secrets Email Course where you’ll learn the secrets that professional Lightroom users know.
-In addition to 20 lessons, you get full access to Andrew and can ask him about anything Lightroom related.
-Enrollment is open out February so be sure to secure your spot now!
+In addition to 25 lessons, you get full access to Andrew and can ask him about anything Lightroom related.
+Enrollment is open through September, so be sure to secure your spot now!